 Once Upon a Time…

 Welcome to 1001 Dark Nights… a collection of novellas that are breathtakingly sexy and magically romantic.
 Some are paranormal, some are contemporary.
 Each and every one is compelling and page turning.

-Inspired by the exotic tales of The Arabian Nights, 1001 Dark Nights features New York Times and USA Today bestselling authors.
+Inspired by the exotic tales of The Arabian Nights, 1001 Dark Nights features New York Times, Wall Street Journal and USA Today bestselling authors.

 In the original, Scheherazade desperately attempts to entertain her husband, the King of Persia, with nightly stories so that he will postpone her execution.